 “No, not particularly.
 Why do you ask?”
 She responded pretending to care about what he was saying, even though she could care less.

 June continued to drive.
 She knew exactly where Zander lived.
-They had been neighbors since their first day in middle school together.
+They had been neighbors since their first day in middle school.
 He lived about two miles down the road from her parent’s house.
-Even though he wasn’t someone she would call a friend, she often felt bad for him because he had no friends and no siblings.
-His weirdness drove everyone away from him.
+Even though he wasn’t someone she would call a friend, she often felt bad for him because he had no friends or siblings and his weirdness only served to drive others far away from him.

 As thoughts of the past flashed through her mind, she remembered that he had always been quiet and reserved.
-From time to time, she would sit with him at lunch because most people treated him like a pariah.
+From time to time, she would sit with him during their lunch break at school because most people treated him like a pariah.
 She didn’t care that he was weird.
-June didn’t fault him for being just different.
+June didn’t fault him for being different at all.

 “Well, thank God we made it here safely.”
-June burst out all of a sudden as she pulled up in front of Zander’s house.
-She looked over at him.
+June burst out all of a sudden as she pulled in front of Zander’s house.
 He sat there as if he was reluctant to leave.

 “Can I ask you a question?”
-His demeanor seemed stranger than usual.
+His demeanor changed to something stranger than usual.

 “Sure.
 What’s up?”
 She asked with ease.

 “Do you really believe there is a God?”
 June turned as her green-blue eyes took in the person sitting next to her.
 For the life of her, she couldn’t understand why he asked the question or what was up with the creepy vibes he was giving off.
-As hard as she tried to be nice to him, she wasn’t in the mood for any of his creepy bullshit tonight or any night for that matter.
+As hard as she tried to be nice to him, her weirdo-meter was going off.
+Since she wasn’t in the mood for his creepy bullshit tonight or any night for that matter, she glared at him rudely as she made up her mind to get him out of her truck.

-“Zander, I think it’s time for you to go, hun.
-My schedule is pretty rough tomorrow, so I really need to get goin.”
-Her voice was very stern.
+“Zander, I think it’s time for you to go.
+My schedule is pretty rough tomorrow, so I really need to get going.”
+The sternness in her voice left nothing to the imagination.
+As if he realized she was done with the conversation, he opened the door.

-Her porch light came into view in a matter of seconds.
+Her porch light came into view within a matter of seconds.
 June pulled into her drive and hopped out of the truck.
 Something urged her to briskly walk the ten feet from her driveway to her front door.
 As she slid the key into the lock, a broken twig announced to her that she was not alone.
 For a few seconds, she battled with the door to get it opened.
-June was seconds away from entering her place of safety in her home but was unsuccessful in resisting the urge to turn around to see what made the sound.
+June was moments away from the safety of her home until she made the fatal mistake of not resisting the urge to turn around to see what made the sound.

-“Oh my God.
-Please NO!!!”
-She let out a scream that would wake the dead and scare them to back into death.
-Something slammed her body against the front door to her home with such force, it knocked the breath out of her lungs.
-The light mumbling fighting its way out of her lungs were her last efforts in an attempt to cry for help.
+“Oh God no...
+Please!!!”
+She let out a scream that would wake the dead and scare them back into death’s slumber.
+Something slammed her body against the front door of her home with a force so strong it knocked the breath out of her lungs.
+The light mumbling bubbling its way to the surface was her last effort in an attempt to cry for help.

-As blood gurgled in her mouth and she felt the agonizing sensation of being choked by her own blood, nothing saved her body or her mind from the blinding pain as it ripped, tore, slashed and gnawed through her body.
+As the liquid gurgling in her mouth produced the agonizing sensation of being choked, June understood that her own blood was assisting the thing that was destroying her body.
+There was no one to save her from the blinding pain as it ripped, tore, slashed, and gnawed through her bones.

 The crunching snarling sounds could be heard by June for just a few minutes before her lifeless body was shredded and dragged away.